axone-protocol/axoned/docs/command/axoned_tx_ibc-transfer_transfer.md

-      --note string                     Note to add a description to the transaction (previously --memo) --offline                         Offline mode (does not allow any online functionality) -o, --output string                   Output format (text|json) (default "json") --packet-timeout-height string    Packet timeout block height.
-The timeout is disabled when set to 0-0. (default "0-1000")
-      --packet-timeout-timestamp uint   Packet timeout timestamp in nanoseconds from now.
+      --note string                     Note to add a description to the transaction (previously --memo) --offline                         Offline mode (does not allow any online functionality) -o, --output string                   Output format (text|json) (default "json") --packet-timeout-height string    Packet timeout block height in the format {revision}-{height}. (default "0-0") --packet-timeout-timestamp uint   Packet timeout timestamp in nanoseconds from now.
 Default is 10 minutes.
-The timeout is disabled when set to 0. (default 600000000000)
+On IBC v1 protocol, either timeout timestamp or timeout height must be set.
+On IBC v2 protocol timeout timestamp must be set. (default 600000000000)
   -s, --sequence uint                   The sequence number of the signing account (offline mode only)
+      --sign-mode string                Choose sign mode (direct|amino-json|direct-aux|textual), this is an advanced feature --timeout-duration duration       TimeoutDuration is the duration the transaction will be considered valid in the mempool.
+The transaction's unordered nonce will be set to the time of transaction creation + the duration value passed.
+If the transaction is still in the mempool, and the block time has passed the time of submission + TimeoutTimestamp, the transaction will be rejected.
-      --sign-mode string                Choose sign mode (direct|amino-json|direct-aux|textual), this is an advanced feature --timeout-height uint             Set a block timeout height to prevent the tx from being committed past a certain height
+      --timeout-height uint             DEPRECATED: Please use --timeout-duration instead.
+Set a block timeout height to prevent the tx from being committed past a certain height
       --tip string                      Tip is the amount that is going to be transferred to the fee payer on the target chain.
 This flag is only valid when used with --aux, and is ignored if the target chain didn't enable the TipDecorator
+      --unordered                       Enable unordered transaction delivery; must be used in conjunction with --timeout-duration
   -y, --yes                             Skip tx broadcasting prompt confirmation
 ```